Saeed-Altout/flexify-server/PROJECTS_API_UPDATE.md

 ## Benefits of This Approach

 1. **Simplified Frontend Logic**: No need to handle `includePrivate` parameter
-2. **Better Security**: Clear separation between public and admin access
+2. **Better User Experience**: All users can see all projects with creator information
 3. **Improved UX**: Users see creator information (avatar, name) for each project
 4. **Cleaner API**: Dedicated admin endpoint for management operations
 5. **Scalable**: Easy to add more admin-specific features in the future